Most serious streamers have heard of Plex, though they may be wondering if it is still one of the best media player options in 2022.

 Do you want to set up accounts for every user in the household, some with parental controls?

-For all of this, you will need Plex Pass.
+To get all of this, you will need to purchase Plex Pass.

-Considering all the extras you get with Plex Pass, this additional expense suddenly seems to come with a lot of value.
+Considering all the extras you get with Plex Pass, this additional expense certainly seems to come with a lot of value.

 To get the greatest value out of Plex, you need Plex Pass.
 You can sign up for Plex Pass by heading over to Plex.tv.